lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Start by writing the **pseudocode**, breaking each user action into elementary steps and delegating each step to a component (model, repository or view).
 Then write the code to implement each step.
 Create the view and code it step by step.

-To test your controller, link it to your app by instanciating it in `app.rb` and passing it to the router.
+To test your controller, link it to your app by instantiating it in `app.rb` and passing it to the router.
 Then you can crash-test your code by launching your app:

 ```bash
 ruby app.rb